5 Actionable Tips On How To Build Links

 - High page authority on Google (a nonpublic metric called PageRank): Sites like Moz and Ahrefs provide tools to estimate the authority ranking of a specific domain.
 In general, well-known sources have more authority than smaller sites.

 - Appropriate anchor text: The wrong anchor text can lead Google and other search engines to flag your content as potential spam.
 For example, avoid using similar anchor text for more than one backlink, which could be a sign of ranking manipulation.
-The Moz Pro content writing blog recommends choosing anchor text that relates to your keyword and describes what your page is about.
+The Respona guide to building inbound links recommends choosing anchor text that relates to your keyword and describes what your page is about.
 For example, if you want to rank for a blog post about the best local wineries in your county, choose anchor text for your links with language such as “top-rated Smith County wineries.”

 If authoritative industry blogs don’t know your site exists, how can they share your valuable, well-written content with their readers?
 Create a short list of experts to engage within your niche.
 Reach out to them directly to share an infographic, e-book, guide or other content item.
 Ideally, this writer will decide to link to your content, thus exponentially multiplying the number of eyes on your brand.

 Even if every outreach action doesn’t result in a link (and it won’t), it does create a building block to a relationship with the influencers who share your readership.
-When important brands begin to trust you, they will influence their audience to trust you.
+Knowing how to build links starts with creating a network of contacts.
+And when important brands begin to trust you, they will influence their audience to trust you.
 (See how that works?)

 For best results, develop a simple script that you can use to ask for a link.
 Make sure to personalize the email before you send it to your potential connection.
 Aim for a friendly tone and highlight the value of an association with their brand.